 In generated examination rooms in Canvas, there is a quiz with a proposed code of conduct.

 How do students contact the teacher during the exam?

-Example: "The examiner will be available for questions in the Zoom room at the beginning of each part.
-Raise your hand or write in the chat if you have questions.
-Questions to the examiner should be of a general type (e.g. clarification of assignments) and you will be able to ask your question to the examiner in a breakout room created by the meeting host for you and the examiner."
+Example for an examination with Zoom: “The examiner will be available for questions in the Zoom room at the beginning of each part.
+Raise your hand or write in the chat if you have any questions.
+Questions to the examiner need to be of a general type (e.g. clarification of an assignment) and you will be able to ask your question to the examiner in a breakout room created by the meeting host for you and the examiner.”

-Inform the students that at some point during the examination, the student will be invited to a breakout room to show their ID and possibly show their ongoing work to the teacher or examiner so that they can follow the students work process.
-The student needs information about what is expected of them during the meeting and what happens if they are not approved at the oral part of the exam.
+Alternatively for an examination with Zoom: “Sometime during the examination, you as a student will be invited to a breakout room to show your ID and your ongoing work so that the teacher or examiner can follow your progress.”
+Complete the information with grading criteria for the meeting, the students need information about what is expected of them during the meeting as well as what happens if they do not pass the oral part of the examination.

 - You should take the exam in a calm, isolated, and well-lit spot.